 Our theatre is a safe space for all who are maligned, marginalized, and discriminated against by the systemic racism intentionally designed to oppress and terrorize.
 We see you.
 We hear you.
 And we welcome you in our home to find strength, community, and revitalization to continue the fight for justice and equality.

 Diversionary also stands to shine a light on and protest the systems of racism and white supremacy that are embedded in our institutions, our media, our government, in our everyday lives, that are at times invisible, and as such, insidious and perpetual.

-We at Diversionary recognize the deficiency in Equity, Diversity and Inclusion in our city and region.
+We at Diversionary recognize the deficiency in equity, diversity and inclusion in our city and region.
 We are committed to leading the cause with boldness and love.
-We are committed to giving voice to the voiceless.
+We are committed to giving voice to the unheard.
 We are committed to listening.
 We are committed to evolving and growing in tandem with absolving the issues of systemic racism and oppression.

 Diversionary stands to say, today and every day: